-- Academic Competence - a.
-Disciplinary knowledge: study of a variety of texts from different genres and periods - b.
-Basic professional skills: interview skills, blogs, presentations - c.
-Ability to use skills in specific areas: writing stories, autobiographies, film criticism - d.
-Ability to relate and connect concepts with personal experiences and using critical thinking: analysis of texts from different points of views, exploring different endings, expositions, adaptations between genres - e.
-Curiosity and ability to formulate problems: exploring various themes and binaries in the prescribed texts - f.
-Ability to use various e-resources and social media and negotiating with technological challenges. - g.
-Articulation of ideas, academic writing and authentic reporting, effective presentation skills e.g.: learning to write the outline of an academic paper, a debate, a news report, an interview, etc. - h.
-Dealing with conflicting theories and approaches, learning to withstand ambiguities and understanding the limitations of various points of view, narrators, cultural backgrounds
+- a) Disciplinary knowledge: study of a variety of texts from different genres and periods - b) Basic professional skills: interview skills, blogs, presentations - c) Ability to use skills in specific areas: writing stories, autobiographies, film criticism - d) Ability to relate and connect concepts with personal experiences and using critical thinking: analysis of texts from different points of views, exploring different endings, expositions, adaptations between genres - e) Curiosity and ability to formulate problems: exploring various themes and binaries in the prescribed texts - f) Ability to use various e-resources and social media and negotiating with technological challenges. - g) Articulation of ideas, academic writing and authentic reporting, effective presentation skills - h) Dealing with conflicting theories and approaches, learning to withstand ambiguities and understanding the limitations of various points of view, narrators, cultural back grounds. - i) Ability to recognize and articulate the diversity of evolution of human experience: including ethnicity, race, language, gender, as well as different aspects of political, economic, social, and cultural structures over time and space.

-- Personal, Behavioural and Skill-based Competence - a.
-Self-development, health and hygiene, self-regulation skills: discussions on body image, peer pressure and gender through literature - b.
-Developing positive attributes such as empathy, compassion, social participation, and accountability by exploring gender, caste, respect for animal life, the environment etc. - c.
-Developing cultural and historical sensibility particularly indigenous traditions, socio-cultural context and diversity by prescribing texts from different countries, written by men as well as texts by women and also engaging with texts in translation including those from regional areas - d.
-Having conversational competence including communication and effective interaction with others, listening, speaking, and reflective close reading skills - e.
-Appreciating and tolerating different perspectives - f.
-Ability to work both independently and in groups, and dealing effectively with clients and stakeholders, learning the art of negotiation, and writing for the professional world, content, advertising, editing and corporate training. - Ethical, Moral and Social Competence and Sensibilities - a.
-Collaboration, cooperation and realizing the power of groups and community through group assignments, outreach - b.
-Analysing social problems and understanding social dynamics via various literary texts - c.
-Gender sensitization including gender respect, respect for one's own gender, dealing with gender confusion and gender identity issues by exploring news articles, short stories and poems - d.
-Ethical, social and ecological responsibility including acknowledging the dignity and presence of others, awareness of social order, learning of values and social concern reflected through activation of social participates (e.g. village surveys, visiting old age homes and spending time with elderly, handicapped, orphanage community service, etc.) - e.
-Moral and ethical awareness and reasoning involving objective and unbiased work attitude, avoiding unethical behaviours such as data fabrication and plagiarism, observing code of conduct, respecting intellectual property rights and being aware of the implications and ethical concerns of research studies by putting all papers and assignments through anti-plagiarism software - f.
-Commitment to health and wellbeing at different levels (e.g. individual, organization, community, society).
+• Personal, Behavioural and Skill based Competence

+- a) Self-development, health and hygiene, self-regulation skills: discussions on body image, peer pressure and gender through various examples and texts - b) Developing positive attributes such as empathy, compassion, social participation, and accountability - c) Developing political, cultural and historical sensibility particularly indigenous traditions, socio- cultural context and diversity by prescribing texts from different countries, written by men as well as texts by women and also engaging with texts in translation including those from regional areas - d) Having conversational competence including communication and effective interaction with others, listening, speaking, and reflective close reading skills - e) Appreciating and tolerating different perspectives by sensitizing them through a common thread of historical evolution - f) Ability to work both independently and in group and dealing effectively with clients and stakeholders, learning the art of negotiation, and writing for the professional world, travel, content, advertising, editing and corporate training. - g) Locate current political issues in the context of wider debates about democratic life in India and the capacity of political institutions.

+• Ethical, Moral and Social Competence and Sensibilities

+- a) Collaboration, cooperation and realizing the power of groups and community through group assignments, outreach - b) Analysing social problems and understanding social dynamics via various texts - c) Gender sensitization including gender respect, respect for one's own gender, dealing with gender confusion and gender identity issues by exploring news articles, short stories and poems - d) Ethical, social and ecological responsibility including acknowledging the dignity and presence of others, awareness of social order, learning of values and social concern reflected through activation of social participates (e.g. village surveys, visiting old age homes and spending time with elderly, handicapped, orphanage community service etc.) - e) Moral and ethical awareness and reasoning involving objective and unbiased work attitude, avoiding unethical behaviours such as data fabrication and plagiarism, observing code of conduct, respecting intellectual property rights and being aware of the implications and ethical concerns of research studies by putting all papers and assignments through anti plagiarism software - f) Commitment to health and wellbeing at different levels (e.g. individual, organization, community, society). - g) Analyse the strengths and weakness of Indian political processes, both in terms of their effectiveness in responding to public policy needs and to retain constitutional protections. - h) Analyse the Indian political system in terms of its adherence to democratic principles of access to government, protection of minority group rights, respect for the rule of law, and government.